andrewfurey21/crc/NOTES.md

 The remainder is identical, but we have a different message.
 How do we fix this?
 It turns out its very simple.
 We append a bunch of nonzero bits to the message.
 These bits don't get sent over the network or whereever, it's just part of our crc function.
 This is the init param.

 Another problem is if the message we send over ends in a zero, and extra zeros get appended or deleted.
 If you multiply a number X by Y, where Y is divisible by Z, then X times Y is still divisble by Z. A simple fix to it is adding a number to it, generally all 1's (remember addtion is just xor).
 This is the final_xor param that we'll add to our function.
+This will return a constant based on the polynomial returned.

 ```python
 data= bytearray(b'I love pizza!')